alberto56/dcycleblog/_posts/2022-03-24-docker-windows.md

 You probably already know this won't work, so you'll need to brush off your Googling skills because you'll need to do a deep dive in Reddit threads and StackOverflow questions.

-But maybe this is your lucky day:
+But maybe this is your lucky day (lucky days do exist you know):

 **Launch the Docker App**

+I will assume you got no errors.

 Running your first Docker container
 -----